fchityan/Risk-Assistant/docs/architecture.md

 1. Live: submit the subject via the frontend.
 2. Live: show Stages 1–2 completing (or fast-forward using a pre-populated cache hit).
-3. Live: show Stage 4 Kimi call completing and producing rubric classifications.
+3. Live: show Stage 4 LLM call completing and producing rubric classifications.
 4. Live: show the final report rendered in the frontend.

 The `run_or_load` checkpointing pattern already supports this — pre-seeding checkpoint files for a known `run_id` effectively creates a "fast replay" mode without any code changes.[22][2]